kaneAmiller/business-website/README.md

 - **Service Showcase**: Details about IT support, project management, and web development services.
 - **Project Portfolio**: Highlights successful projects across various industries.
 - **Contact Form**: Allows potential clients to get in touch easily.
+- **Blog**: Regularly updated with articles on industry trends, tips, and project insights.

 ## Technologies Used